steam0/pact-guide/README.md

 > As an API is a contract from the provider to any consumer describing how to use services from the provider, a pact is a contract from a given consumer to the provider describing how the consumer uses services from the provider.

 An API is a contract.
 The provider guarantees that if you use the API as described, they will provide responses according to the API-specification. [_The OpenAPI Specification_](https://github.com/OAI/OpenAPI-Specification) is a framework for an API provider to expose APIs as a contract using json or yaml.
+Even though such frameworks help developers share information about request data and response data, it does not explain the intended usage of an endpoint and it is up to the developer to write what the endpoint really do.
+This allows for consumers to misunderstand the intended usage.

-A consumer will usually write integration tests to confirm that the API works as described for the consumer service.
-However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration while making changes to the API providers codebase.
+A consumer will usually write integration tests to confirm that they have interpreted the API contract correctly.
+These integration tests will describe how the consumer use the provided API and may show which assumptions the consumer made about the API.
+However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration while making changes to the provider application.

 _Consumer Driven Contracts_ let consumers to write mock integration tests and create a _consumer contract_ that defines how the consumer is using the API.
 These integration test are then given to the provider to run whenever they modify their code.
 Having this consumer-provider contract relationship creates confidence for the consumer that their services will keep working even when providers upgrade theirs.